MarcinKosinski/MarcinKosinski.github.io/_posts/2016-04-20-Disqus-Shinydashboards.md

 But how author can enable easy contact with him as the author of the project or application?
 I've seen home websites having special **contact** panel where authors provide e-mail address or links to specially prepared forums.
 I found that providing e-mail address isn't the best solution as people keep asking the same questions, not knowing they were asked and, what is even `WORSE`, not knowing they were already answered
 .
 Sometimes it's good to use **Issue** panel at the GitHub repository of the project but this works mostly for packages development and gathering users requests about improving bugs.
-What if I have prepared shiny dashboard and I would not like to have application under one URL and discusion panel under other (Issues at GitHub repository, forum or google group)?
+What if I have prepared shiny dashboard and I would not like to have application under one URL and discussion panel under other (Issues at GitHub repository, forum or Google group)?
 I would like to have an application and panel in one place, preferably within the application. `This is possible!`

 I have found a great and easy to implement solution to this challenge.
 It consists of a few clicks and one copy and paste operation.
 So it's a standard in the present reality of [StackOverflow](http://stackoverflow.com/).

 It's a [Disqus](https://disqus.com/) panel!
 It is widely used by RStudio in their homepage of [rmarkdown](http://rmarkdown.rstudio.com/) package.
-You can see it at the bottom of each subsite (and even on my blog subwebsites).
+You can see it at the bottom of each sub site (and even on my blog sub websites).
 <img src="/images/fulls/disqus_rmarkdown.png" class="fit image">

 To start you just click [Add Disqus to your site](https://publishers.disqus.com/engage?utm_source=rmarkdown&utm_medium=Disqus-Footer) and follow the creation instructions.
-If you'd better follow print-screen tutorial check the gallery that is below (visible under mozilla firefox).
+If you'd better follow print-screen tutorial check the gallery that is below (visible under Mozilla Firefox).

 <div id ="gallery">
 					<section id="two">